 2. Bob-Tach System

 Bobcat 863 features a convenient and secure attachment system.
-There are numerous attachments available and they can be attached and detached quickly and conveniently to the loader’s main body, thanks to Bob-Tach System.
+There are numerous attachments available, and they can be attached and detached quickly and conveniently to the loader’s main body, thanks to Bob-Tach System.

 3. Belt Drive Advantage

-There are many great things that you can enjoy from the loader’s Belt Drive Advantage, including improved fuel efficiency and pump efficiency, lighter steering, and quieter and more durable engine.
+There are many great things that you can enjoy from the loader’s Belt Drive Advantage, including improved fuel efficiency and pump efficiency, lighter steering, and a quieter and more durable engine.

 Bobcat 863 incorporates self-lubricating axle bearings.
 Manual greasing of these parts is not needed, allowing easier maintenance and more durable components.